theCodeCampus/tcc-cli/README.md

 Usage:

 Put a "tcc-config.json" file in each project.
-Beware, first will be starting point.
+First key in mapping will be used as starting branch.

 ## Ubuntu 16.04
 before yarn / npm install: